-- 113.-(1) The court may order a man to pay maintenance to his wife or former wife, or order a woman to pay maintenance to her incapacitated husband or incapacitated former husband - (a) during the course of any matrimonial proceedings; or - (b) when granting or subsequent to the grant of a judgment of divorce, judicial separation or nullity of marriage.
+- 113.-(1) The court may order a man to pay maintenance to his wife or former wife, or order a woman to pay maintenance to her incapacitated husband or incapacitated former husband - (a) during the course of any matrimonial proceedings; or

+(b) when granting or subsequent to the grant of a judgment of divorce, judicial separation or nullity of marriage.

-(2) The court may make an order under this section regardless when the marriage was solemnized, whether before, on or after the date of commencement of section 23 of the Women's Charter (Amendment) Act 2016.
+(2) The court may make an order under this section regardless when the marriage was solemnised, whether before, on or after 1 July 2016.